AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 Note - This is different from node-level metrics which are scraped by prometheus from the content and discovery nodes through a special `/prometheus_metrics` route.

-Here are some metrics that we intend to collect:

-- The number of CID on each CN that have been replicated at least once
-- The number of CID on each CN that have ***NOT*** been replicated at least once
-- [ex 1] **The number of users with a specific CN as their primary**
-- The number of users with a specific CN in their replica set
-- CID replication across the CNs
-- CID replication factor
-- The number of users with their data syncs across 0, 1, 2, or 3 CNs

 Metrics are collected and calculated on a nightly basis.

 ---